15 Actionable Link Building Tips We’ve Learnt from Our Clients

 ‘Best Plumber London’ does not make sense in a sentence.
 We understand that it may be a popular search term, but within a sentence as an anchor, it sticks out like a sore thumb as a ‘surgical’ link.
 Keep anchor texts looking natural.

-The best performing SEO agencies varied their link type per client across Blogger Outreach, PR & Infographic outreach, Directories, and so on.
+The best performing SEO agencies varied their link type per client across Blogger Outreach, HARO media opportunities, infographic outreach, directories, and so on.

 To do this, avoid talking directly about your brand in a whole post, link out to other non–competing (or even slightly competing brands), ensure there are no ‘sponsored’ tags near or on the content where your link appears, and don’t create anchor text that will obviously look unnatural within the flow of content.
 This is standard with our Blogger Outreach service.

 Take advantage of seasonal trends

 If you are securing a lot of content placements, ensure these content placements are of various content lengths.
 Securing links in content placements that are all 500 words is going to create that unnatural pattern you want to avoid.

 Some agencies become obsessed with only wanting links from content placements on specific metrics like DA30+, TF15+ PR2+, etc. Whilst it’s all good and well landing links on those types of sites it would be natural to expect websites from all quality types and all ages with various different authority metrics to link to you.
 Is it natural that only really high quality or maybe really low quality sites link to you?
 Probably not.

 You should be encouraged to share content, some publications, and important company updates on your social media accounts.
 Linking back to these assets will give you some great social signals to bring into the overall mix.